Waltz in A minor (Chopin, rediscovered 2024): Authentication

 The manuscript, measuring 130 × 102 mm, was discovered by museum staff in 2019, during the cataloguing of a bequest by Arthur Satz, who had purchased it from the wife of amateur pianist and former director of the New York School of Interior Design Augustus Sherrill Whiton Jr. Written in brown iron gall ink on machine-made wove paper that is somewhat yellower and thicker than that of later sheet music, both are consistent with those used by Chopin.
 More particularly, the paper may be contrasted with that of Chopin's Warsaw scores, with their "greenish tint", corresponding instead to that of his early years in Paris.
 The penmanship also matches that of Chopin, including its small size and the unusual bass clef, although his friend Julian Fontana drew this clef similarly, leading to some past confusion between their manuscripts.
 This extends to the "Valse" written at the top, although the name "Chopin" is in another hand.
-According to the director of the Fryderyk Chopin Institute, the graphology of musical notation is not as codified as that of letter writing.

 Musicologist Jeffrey Kallberg assisted with the authentication on musical grounds, as opposed to the score having been merely copied out by Chopin.
 Artur Szklener, Director of the Fryderyk Chopin Institute, has noted "features of the brilliant style" consistent with Chopin's activity in the first half of the 1830s, and suggested that the manuscript's neatness argues against it having been co-written with a student during a lesson, while highlighting the absence of dedication and signature, as might be expected of a gift of a manuscript of this type.
 He regards the manuscript as more likely a "sketch of the first musical thought", "a trace of Chopin's activity in the pianistic community", than a complete work, and does not believe it ranks as his twentieth waltz, while accepting that the ornamentation of the melody and accompaniment's "shifting seconds" are hallmarks of Chopin.